Help and Advice for Learning Chess

 Hyde Park in the city – there is a large chess board just behind the entrance to St James Station in Hyde Park.
 Some players bring their own boards as well.

 Sydney Chess Club – Monday evening 7:30 – 9:30pm located at Lv 2, Suite 2, 1-17 Elsie St, Burwood in the headquarters of the Sydney Academy of Chess.
 This is a kind of semi-casual club that in addition to running rated blitz or rapid tournaments once per month also runs weekly unrated casual tournaments usually 5 -10 minutes each per player.
-The majority of the regular players are intermediate and some beginner.
+The majority of the regular players are intermediate to improving beginners.
 They also have a large retail chess book collection which you can browse.
+Please note: The club stops each year sometime in December and doesn’t reopen until late January.

 If anyone knows of other casual chess venues, please let Robert Kovacs know via email to robertkovacs17@hotmail.com.